WokLibCodeClub/.github/profile/README.md

 ![Image of bbc micro:bit](https://github.com/WokLibCodeClub/resources/blob/main/bbc%20microbit.png)

-For both sessions, for the last two dates of the term, we will be coding using the popular ***BBC micro:bit*** mini-computers.
+In both sessions, for the last date of the term, we will be coding using the popular ***BBC micro:bit*** mini-computers.

 #### Scratch